bruhmomentooo/startup/README.md

 ## Specification Deliverable

-# Elevator Pitch

-Do you ever feel lost or overwhelmed with the amount of activities that you have to do and accomplish?
-Have you ever forgotten when you last changed your oil or fertilized your lawn?
-With the new Task Tracker app you can easily remember, track and manage the time table of the tasks that you need to complete.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] Proper use of Markdown